🦦

 Once your Windows machine has the above installed, open the Command Prompt by typing "cmd" in the search bar and check that you have correctly installed Chocolatey:

-Now you need to install the following components: cmake
+Now you need to install the following components: cmake, make, mingw by:

 Make sure that the Windows System Path variable is set correctly.
 Use the search bar on your computer to search for “Edit the system environment variable”.